 Tuesday Evening Lectures from 7 to 8 pm followed by lively discussion and drinks.

-Please note the Short Courses office will be closed from 12 August until 28 August inclusive.
-Booking opens on 29 August.
+Please note the Short Courses office was closed from 12 August until 28 August inclusive.

 Showcasing Art History is a series of 25 lectures on Tuesday evenings over three, free-standing terms (autumn, spring and summer).
 You are welcome to attend all three terms, a combination of any two terms or just one term.